openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide.rst

                self.tokenizer = tokenizer
             def put(self, token_id) -> bool:
                # Decode tokens and process them.
-               # Streamer returns a flag corresponding whether generation should be stopped.
+               # Streamer returns a flag indicating whether generation should be stopped.
-               # In Python `return` can be omitted.
-In that case the function will return None
+               # In Python, `return` can be omitted.
+In that case, the function will return None
-               # which in turn will be converted to False, which means continue generation.
+               # which will be converted to False, meaning that generation should continue.
                # return stop_flag
             def end(self):
                # Decode tokens and process them.